IvanJosipovic/fork-FastTreeDataGrid/docs/virtualization/benchmarks.md

 BenchmarkDotNet emits reports to `benchmarks/FastTreeDataGrid.Benchmarks/bin/Release/net8.0/BenchmarkDotNet.Artifacts`.
 Inspect the `*.md` results for allocation and latency data.

+The suite also includes `WidgetInteractionBenchmarks`, which toggles `ExpanderWidget`, scrolls `ScrollViewerWidget`, refreshes `MenuWidget`, and switches `TabControlWidget` tabs to track interaction allocations against the pooled widget infrastructure.

 ## Adding Custom Scenarios

 1. Create a new benchmark class under `benchmarks/FastTreeDataGrid.Benchmarks`.